 Mitchell describes seeing the earth and the 360 degree panorama of stars as their capsule tumbled back to Earth, which triggered an experience of samadhi.
 He describes it like this: “It means that you see things with your senses, the way they are.
 But you experience them viscerally in eternity as a unity and a oneness accompanied by ecstasy.”

 It makes me wonder what will happen when we truly take to space–if all our fearful projections about taking our violence with us to the stars will collapse under the experience of the universe’s grandeur outside of an atmosphere, gravity, and magnetic field.
+I can hope.

 References